Stability of solitons under rapidly oscillating random perturbations of the initial conditions: The inverse scattering transform and the deterministic problem

-for $\mu=1$ or $\mu=2$, see \cite[chapter 2]{AC}.
+see \cite{AC}, Chapter~2.
 Consider the continuous part of the spectrum of equation (\ref{KdV lax 1}), which is again the real axis.
-For $\zeta\in\R$, there are two convenient complete sets of bounded functions associated to equation (\ref{KdV lax 1}), defined by their asymptotic behavior:
+For $\zeta\in\mathbb{R}$, there are two convenient complete sets of bounded functions solutions of (\ref{KdV lax 1}), defined by their asymptotic behavior:

 It follows from the above definitions that

 and